 Budget: The budget and narrative justification are sufficiently detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.
 Costs are related to the proposed activities and anticipated results.
 The results and proposed outcomes justify the total cost of the project.
 Budget items are reasonable, allowable, and allocable.

-Monitoring and evaluation plan: Proposals must include a plan to monitor and evaluate the project’s success, both as the activities take place and at the end of the project.
+Monitoring and evaluation (M&E) plan: Proposals must include a plan to monitor and evaluate the project’s success, both as the activities take place and at the end of the project.
 Overall, the quality of the M&E plan will be judged on how well it 1) specifies the intended outcomes and how these outcomes will be achieved, 2) gives clear descriptions of how each outcome will be measured, 3) identifies when the outcomes will be measured, and 4) explains how outcomes will be collected (such as surveys, interviews, or focus groups).
 Successful M&E depends heavily on setting clear goals and outcomes and considering potential problems, alternative strategies, and benchmarks for success.
 Interim and final reporting is required for winning projects, and winning applicants should have a reporting plan to share information about the success/impact of the project.

 Communication, media, and outreach plan: The project includes a plan to share information about the project and the U.S. government’s role in sponsoring the program.